ab31mohit/btp_pkg/README.md

   ```
   ros2 launch turtlebot3_bringup robot.launch.py
   ```
-  The log of this file should look like something like this
+  The log of this file should look something like this

     <div align="center">
     <img src="media/ns3-burger_bringup_log.png" alt="Bringup log for burger3" />